mininmobile/ntfy.sh.sh/README.md

-	"host": "ntfy.sh" // optional, hostname or ip of a ntfy.sh instance "http": false,    // optional, if true use http instead of https "topic": "computer-alerts", // required, topic to subscribe to
+	"host": "ntfy.sh" // optional, hostname or ip of a ntfy.sh instance "http": false,    // optional, if true use http instead of https "topic": "computer-alerts", // required, topic to subscribe to "key": "password", // optional, used to add entropy to the event token

 	// tasks to perform in the format of <task name> to <array of commands>
 	// the following are examples for windows commandline, but ntfy.sh.sh runs anywhere node.js does